deveshksh/Meals-app/README.md

 Django along with MySql is used in the server side.
 It is chosen because of its scalability, security and rapid speed of development.<br><br>
 These techniques enabled us to form an in-depth understanding of the requirements for our 4epicure app and helped us model an efficient and user-friendly solution.

+## APIs
+We have created APIs to communicate with the Recipe and Grocery model of the database.
+The map feature has been implemented in the front end where the regional dishes will be diplayed on google maps.
+The APIs will only cover the the Recipee search and CRUD part.